-Best for people who hate smoke.
-Its double-wall design promotes complete combustion.
-When wood burns more efficiently, there’s less room for incomplete combustion.
-This translates into reduced smoke production.
-A chrome wire also adds to the stainless steel design’s sturdiness.
+The Solo Stove Lite is an excellent choice for people who hate getting smoked out when cooking.
+Its double-wall design promotes complete combustion (when wood burns more efficiently, there’s less room for incomplete combustion) which translates into reduced smoke production.

 This stove has a sturdy stainless steel frame that should last you through many camping trips.
 It weighs 14.02 oz and measures 5.3 inches by 3 inches by 6.1 inches.

 The Ohuhu stove is easily assembled, once you get the hang of it.
 Once assembled, you get a nice volume for your twigs and wood, perfect for a lengthy cook.

 It’s fairly easy to use and utilizes gasification features—it should look very similar to your stove at home.

 The assembly guide is also quite clear.
 The stove should be up and ready in a few short minutes, faster after you familiarize yourself with the process.

 This is an excellent choice if you’ll be cooking in larger pots—thanks to the three-arm base support system which does an excellent job stabilizing larger pots.
 The stove itself is also quite sturdy and stable, thanks to its round-shaped design.